LA PLAGNE/LES ARCS—TWO VOLTAREN AND A BOX OF VIAGRA

 As we drove north from Alp d’Huez, I couldn’t help but reminisce with fondness about some of my earlier visits to this region.
 As a young ski bum, I generally began my season in Austria, instructing and later singing, but as the season wore on and winter morphed into spring, I invariably migrated further west to the higher French Alps, thus extending my winter.
 Sometime in April, I would invariably arrive in La Plagne, Tignes, or Val Thorens.

 Usually I found a spare bed with a group of ski bums in one of the many tiny, poorly built apartments that characterized these purpose-built French resorts.
 Built of concrete and steel and held together with chewing gum and super-glue, these enormous structures of the seventies were showing major signs of wear almost before the construction was complete.
+Here you could buy generic Viagra at a low price.
 Most of the units were one or two room rabbit holes with a tiny galley kitchen.
 They were suitable for two people, very tight for four, and had beds for six, albeit mostly bunk beds.
 There was space for six people in the flat…if they all stayed in bed, but it got quite congested the moment people started moving around in the apartment.

 As we drove, I shared some of my memories with Carl and Klaus.
 “It was crazy,” I related.
 “Imagine six ski bums and all their gear coexisting in about 35 square meters.
 It was like living in our car… for the whole ski season.
 Imagine when they all got back to the flat after a snowy day and wanted to dry six sets of ski gloves, hats, sweaters, jackets, socks and boots on the three small heaters….”